lbdroid/FFMpeg-DashCam/README.md

 ** TODO: **
 1) Make this readme more readable.
 2) Add some automation for the camera configurations (via the application).
-3) See if there is some sensible way to move the wpa_supplicant to the /boot partition, which would make it practical to modify from windows.
-Or option 2: set a default SSID and PASSWORD that it will connect to, and configure the application to send an update to the rpi.
+(IN PROGRESS) ~~3) See if there is some sensible way to move the wpa_supplicant to the /boot partition, which would make it practical to modify from windows.
+Or option 2: set a default SSID and PASSWORD that it will connect to, and configure the application to send an update to the rpi.~~ MOSTLY.
+Some minor update needed to Pi side.
-4) Script a first-run process that generates a 3rd partition that fills the sdcard's entire space.
-5) GPS logging and timekeeping on the rpi.
+~~4) Script a first-run process that generates a 3rd partition that fills the sdcard's entire space.~~ DONE ~~5) GPS logging and timekeeping on the rpi.~~ DONE
 6) GPS serving to the car radio from the rpi (because the crappy chinese car radio GPS's barely work at all).
+(IN PROGRESS, PI SIDE DONE)
 7) Figure out how to fix the timestamps when recording sound.